writethedocs/www/docs/blog/write-the-docs-2018-stats.rst

 Thanks
 ======

-Thanks to everyone who makes the community one of the most open and inviting in the software industry.
+Thanks to everyone who makes this community one of the most open and inviting in the software industry.
 Here's to another wonderful year.